mirumee/ariadne-website/website/versioned_docs/version-0.4.0/enums.md

 ## Mapping to internal values

-By default enum values are represented as Python strings, but Ariadne also supports mapping GraphQL enums to custom values.
+By default enum values are represented as Python strings, but Ariadne also supports mapping GraphQL enums to custom Python values.

-Imagine posts on social site that can have weights like "standard", "pinned" and "promoted":
+Imagine posts on a social site that can have weights like "standard", "pinned" and "promoted":

 ```graphql
 type Post {